Light therapy face masks reduce wrinkles, hyperpigmentation, acne, rosacea, and psoriasis. How do you decide which mask is right for your skin?

 A How to Get an LED Device that Doesn’t Hurt You with EMFs

 The therapeutic light coming from your mask is an electromagnetic field.
-We don’t need to avoid red light, blue light, and the other healthy lights.
+We don’t need to avoid red light, blue light, and other healthy lights.
 But we should avoid the unnatural EMFs that the device emits.
 These are the ones the fan and power supply produce.

 There is controversy over whether this protection is even required.
 Certain scientists behave in a wholly unscientific way when they dismiss the issue without testing.
 Talk to the thousands of people online who say that electronic devices are driving them crazy with brain fog and pain.